 The health insurance industry in the United States has experienced a substantial amount of consolidation over the past several years, resulting in a decrease in the number of health insurance carriers.
 In the future, we may be forced to offer insurance policies from a reduced number of insurance carriers or to derive a greater portion of our revenue from a more concentrated number of carriers as our business and the health insurance industry evolve.
-We derived 12% of our total revenue in each of the three months ended March 31, 2011 and 2012 from carriers owned by Wellpoint.
-We derived 13% of our total revenue in the each of three months ended March 31, 2011 and 2012 from carriers owned by UnitedHealthcare.
-We derived 4% and 16% of our total revenue in the three months ended March 31, 2011 and 2012, respectively, from Humana.
-We derived 11% and 8% of our total revenue in the three months ended March 31, 2011 and 2012, respectively, from Aetna.
+We derived 19% and 16% of our total revenue in the three and nine months ended September 30, 2012, respectively, from Humana.
+We derived 13% of our total revenue in both the three and nine months ended September 30, 2012 from carriers owned by Wellpoint.
+We derived 12% and 13% of our total revenue in the three and nine months ended September 30, 2012, respectively, from carriers owned by UnitedHealthcare.
 We have several agreements that govern our sale of individual health insurance plans with these health insurance carriers.
 Many of them may be unilaterally amended or terminated by the carrier on short notice and the amendment or termination could adversely impact or cause the termination of the commission payments that we receive from these health insurance carriers, which would harm our business, operating results and financial condition.
 Notwithstanding our separate agreements with various carriers directly or indirectly owned by the same entity, certain carriers have attempted and may continue to attempt to consolidate our relationship with them, which could increase the impact of carrier concentration on us, decrease the commission rates we receive and adversely affect our financial results, particularly in states where we offer health insurance from a relatively smaller number of carriers or where a small number of carriers dominates the market.
-The termination, amendment or consolidation of our relationship with these and other health insurance carriers could harm
+The termination, amendment or consolidation of our relationship with these and other health insurance carriers could harm our business, operating lecondition.